John-Howard/atlassian-vagrant-dev/README.md

 ### Creating the VM
 1. Git clone / or copy the files.
 2. ```sh vagrant up```
-3. Get a cup of coffe and wait.
+3. Get a cup of coffee and wait.

 ## Common Issues